 We store depleted uranium at the Paducah and Portsmouth GDPs and accrue estimated costs for its future disposition.
 We anticipate that we will send most or all of our depleted uranium to DOE for disposition unless a more economic disposal option becomes available.
 DOE is constructing facilities at the Paducah and Portsmouth GDPs to process large quantities of depleted uranium owned by DOE.
 Under federal law, DOE would also process our depleted uranium if we provided it to DOE for disposal.
 If we were to dispose of our depleted uranium in this way, we would be required to reimburse DOE for the related disposition costs of our depleted uranium, including our pro rata share of DOE's capital costs.
 Our estimate of the unit disposal cost is based primarily on estimated cost data obtained from DOE without consideration given to contingencies or reserves, and was increased by 2% in the first quarter of 2007 as a result of our review of current data available.
 The NRC requires that we guarantee the disposition of our depleted uranium with financial assurance (refer to "Liquidity and Capital Resources - Financial Assurances and Related Liabilities").
-Our estimate of the unit disposition cost for accrual purposes is approximately 35% less than the unit disposition cost and accrued liability, as well as financial assurance we provide for the disposition of depleted uranium, are subject to change as additional information becomes available.
+Our estimate of the unit disposition cost for accrual purposes is approximately 35% less than the unit disposition cost for financial assurance purposes, which includes contingencies and other potential costs as required by the NRC.
+Our estimated cost and accrued liability, as well as financial assurance we provide for the disposition of depleted uranium, are subject to change as additional information becomes available.